shaniaakhan21/shaniaakhan21/README.md

 At Go Girl Organization, I empower aspiring tech enthusiasts, particularly girls, to dive into the world of technology.
 Watching them grow and succeed is my greatest reward.

 ### 📈 Projects I'm Proud Of
-- **[Portfolio Website](https://shaniya.pro)**: A showcase of my work and a platform for connecting with recruiters and industry professionals.
+- **Blockchain Factory** – A real-world blockchain platform offering secure node hosting, smart contract management, and crypto payment systems.
+As a developer, I contribute to both the frontend (React/CoreUI) and backend (Node.js, MongoDB), including wallet integrations, event systems, and token-based utilities.
+🌐 blockchainfactory.io
 - **Premier Rx:** An alternative membership-based program for prescription benefits, featuring a comprehensive dashboard and telemedicine access.
 - **Emays:** A luxury clothing try-at-home service with order tracking, payment processing, and email automation.